skovsboll/suburb/README.md

 A.txt and B.txt will be built right in your file system, where you expect them to be.
 No confusing symlinks or vritualization going on.
 Which means your source maps and debug symbols will point to your source code, as you would expect.

 ### Suburb caches results.
-No need to build if dependencies dit not change.
+No need to build if dependencies are unchanged.

 With suburb, all tasks are file tasks.
 A file must be produced (Make-style phony tasks do not exist).
 Caching is simply based on file modification date.